Singapore: Healthcare

-Singapore has a generally efficient healthcare system, even though health expenditures are relatively low for developed countries.
+Singapore has a generally efficient healthcare system, having achieved high quality of care while also keeping expenditures low.
 The World Health Organisation ranks Singapore's healthcare system as 6th overall in the world in its World Health Report.
 Singapore has had the lowest infant mortality rates in the world for the past two decades.
 In 2019, Singaporeans had the longest life expectancy of any country at 84.8 years.
 Women can expect to live an average of 87.6 years with 75.8 years in good health.
 The averages are lower for men.
 Singapore is ranked 1st on the Global Food Security Index.

 As of December 2011 and January 2013, 8,800 foreigners and 5,400 Singaporeans were respectively diagnosed with HIV, but there are fewer than 10 annual deaths from HIV per 100,000 people.
+Adult obesity is below 10%.
 There is a high level of immunisation.
-Adult obesity is below 10%.
 In 2013, the Economist Intelligence Unit ranked Singapore as having the best quality of life in Asia and sixth overall in the world.

 The government's healthcare system is based upon the "3M" framework.
-This has three components: Medifund, which provides a safety net for those not able to otherwise afford healthcare; Medisave, a compulsory national medical savings account system covering about 85% of the population; and Medishield, a government-funded health insurance program.
-Public hospitals in Singapore have a considerable autonomy in their management decisions, and notionally compete for patients, but remain in government ownership.
+This has three components: Medifund, which provides a safety net for those not able to otherwise afford healthcare; Medisave, a compulsory national medical savings account system covering about 85% of the population; and Medishield, a government-funded health insurance programme.
+Public hospitals in Singapore have considerable autonomy in their management decisions, and notionally compete for patients, but remain in government ownership.
 A subsidy scheme exists for those on low income.
 In 2008, 32% of healthcare was funded by the government.
 Healthcare accounts for approximately 3.5% of Singapore's GDP.